← Back to Complete Guide

 Oxygen management is the heartbeat of Subnautica 2.
 Every dive is a calculated risk — how deep can you go, how long can you stay, and can you make it back?
 Unlike most survival games where resource depletion is a slow concern, in Subnautica 2 oxygen can kill you in under 30 seconds if you miscalculate.
 This guide covers the complete oxygen system: how it works mechanically, every upgrade available, and advanced strategies for maximizing your dive time safely.

-The good news: with the right upgrades and techniques, you can go from a terrifying 45-second dive window at game start to over 10 minutes of continuous underwater time in the Seamoth — enough to explore even the deepest accessible zones at your leisure.
+The good news: with the right upgrades and techniques, you can go from a terrifying short dive window at game start to extended continuous underwater time — enough to explore even deep zones comfortably.
+The three-tier tank chain combined with the Rebreather and the Portable Oxygen Generator gives you complete control over your oxygen situation.

 How Oxygen Works in Subnautica 2

-In Subnautica 2, your oxygen supply is shown as a blue bar on the left side of your HUD.
+In Subnautica 2, your oxygen supply is shown as a blue bar on your HUD.
 It begins depleting the moment you submerge and refills automatically when you surface.
 The mechanics are straightforward but have critical nuances:

 📉